-The sires of categories A,B,C, and D are made available by Cooperation CRV.
-All publishable breeding values of the sires of categories A, B, C and D are available in the 031 file of the breeding value estimation.
+The sires of categories A,B, and C are made available by Cooperation CRV.
+All publishable breeding values of the sires of categories A, B and C are available in the 031-file of the breeding value estimation.
+Parent averages may also meet the publication requirements, but they are never published in the publications or files.